arope28/xentz-agent/docs/INSTALL.md

 The agent will:
 1. Enroll with the control plane using the install token
 2. Receive server-assigned identifiers (tenant_id, device_id, device_api_key)
-3. Store the device_api_key for future authentication
+3. Store the device_api_key for future authentication (secret store when available)
 4. Set up scheduled backups

 ### Server-Driven Configuration